jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 But these are not self-motivated, self-imagining things that can look out into space and wonder.

 They don't do that.
 They just sit there waiting for you to probe at them.
 So I think we're very far away from that.
 I could go through some more numbers if you want to do it, but but it

+### Would a super-intelligent AI programmer care about modularity?

 **Jesse**: That's a very strong case.
 So i'm I'm keen to know, in a world where a super intelligent AI was created, let's assume that theoretically it is possible and it's just like super, super smart.
 Do you think that it if it was writing code, it would care about modularity in the same way that humans do?